-How will ski resorts look this winter?
-Well, though most of the world’s ski areas have been closed through the northern hemisphere’s summer, towards 100 have opened for periods for summer skiing or for the regular winter in the southern hemisphere, so we do now know how they have operated.
+How do ski resorts look this winter?
+Well, though most of the world’s ski areas have been closed through the northern hemisphere’s summer, towards 100 have opened for periods for summer skiing or for the regular winter in the southern hemisphere, so we did already know how they would operate when the season started this winter.

 Buying Your Lift Pass